-Many employers will provide health care insurance and retirement plan contributions.
-These amounts can also be substantial, perhaps even exceeding the amounts contributed by employees on their own behalf.
+Employers may provide health care insurance and retirement plan contributions for employees.
+These amounts can be substantial, perhaps even exceeding the amounts employees contribute on their own behalf.

-Obviously, the employer’s cost of an employee goes well beyond the amount reported on the pay check.
+Obviously, the employer’s cost of an employee goes well beyond the amount reported on the paycheck.
 For many companies, the total cost of an employee can be 125% to 150% of the gross earnings.
-Of course, these added costs also need to be entered in the accounting records.
+Of course, these added costs should be entered in the accounting records.

 In preparing the entry it is assumed that (a) FUTA and SUTA bases had already been exceeded earlier in 20XX (hence the related amounts are zero), (b) the employer exactly matched employee contributions to insurance and retirement programs, and (c) the employer incurred workers' compensation insurance of $300.
 Following is the entry for I. M. Fictitious:

 Shortly after the conclusion of a calendar year, an employer must review its employee records and prepare a summary wage and tax statement (commonly called a W-2).
 This information is furnished to each employee and the government.
 It helps employees accurately prepare their own annual federal and state income tax returns and allows the government to verify amounts reported by those individual taxpayers.

 Accuracy is vital in payroll accounting.
 Oftentimes, a business may hire an outside firm that specializes in payroll management and accounting.
 The outside firm manages the payroll, recordkeeping, government compliance, timely processing of tax deposits, and the like.